Agent Skills: intent

 Boundaries

 User owns intent.
-If user says "I know what I want," proceed without clarification.
-Intent translates — it never decides for the user.
+If they say "I know what I want," proceed without clarification.
+When interpretations diverge, present options — never pick for them.